 Sign up today and obtain your free 90-day license!

 MSP360 (CloudBerry) Explorer for macOS 1.0.0 (BETA) is now out.
 This is a new tool that inherits basic features of MSP360 Explorer for Windows along with user experience enhancements for devices running on macOS platforms.
 Continue reading

 In MSP360 Backup for Windows 6.2, the item-level restore feature is expanded with the support of item-level restore for Microsoft Exchange Server 2013, 2016 and 2019.
-For now, this feature improvement is enabled as a beta.
+For now, this feature improvement is available as BETA for all supported Microsoft Exchange Server versions.
 Continue reading

 MSP360 Backup 6.1.1 is equipped with the improved master password feature.